-The programme will provide technical assistance to States Parties in their implementation measures related to declaration, monitoring, and verification activities, as mandated by the Third Review Conference.12 The LAB will further enhance its training programmes at the Rijswijk multipurpose training facility, which will include training on sampling and subsequent handling of highly hazardous materials to Secretariat personnel.
-The LAB will also provide capacity-building programmes for States Parties, with a special focus on enhancing laboratory capabilities, which will eventually lead to a greater number of designated laboratories, especially in under-represented geographical regions.13
+The programme will provide technical assistance to States Parties in their implementation measures related to declaration, monitoring, and verification activities, as mandated by the Third Review Conference.
+The LAB will further enhance its training programmes at the Rijswijk multipurpose training facility, which will include training on sampling and subsequent handling of highly hazardous materials to Secretariat personnel.
+The LAB will also provide capacity-building programmes for States Parties, with a special focus on enhancing laboratory capabilities, which will eventually lead to a greater number of designated laboratories, especially in under-represented geographical regions.
+The laboratories is training programmes at the Rijswijk multipurpose training facility, which will also provide capacity-building programmes for States Parties, with a special focus on enhancing laboratories, especially in under-represented geographical regions.

-Information presents a key asset and resource for effective implementation of the verification regime.14 To facilitate and enhance the management of information related to verification activities and to streamline related business processes, the programme will continue with the phased implementation of the new enterprise content management (ECM) system within the Security Critical Network (SCN), as well as with the modernisation of related policies, procedures, and practices, and the migration of data from legacy systems.
+Information presents a key asset and resource for effective implementation of the verification regime.
+To facilitate and enhance the management of information related to verification activities and to streamline related business processes, the programme will continue with the phased implementation of the new enterprise content management (ECM) system within the Security Critical Network (SCN), as well as with the modernisation of related policies, procedures, and practices, and the migration of data from legacy systems.
 Additional efforts will be put in place to ensure the preservation, security, accessibility, and usability of OPCW core business information and evidence in paper and electronic format in order to prevent the loss of institutional memory and ensure business continuity.